johanneskastl/ansible-role-install_SUSE_HA_packages/README.md

 install_SUSE_HA_packages
 =========

-Install packages related to the SUSE HA functionality
+Install packages related to the SUSE HA functionality.
+This includes removal of kernel-default-base, if it is installed it will be replaced by the "full" kernel-default.

+Triggers a reboot after all of the updates were installed.

 Requirements
 ------------